-Students unable to meet the above standards can apply for our Intensive English Program (IEP) until their English scores are at a level to apply for admission to the graduate program.
-Successful completion of IEP does not guarantee admissions to the graduate program.
+A student unable to meet the above standards can apply for our Intensive English Program (IEP) until his/her English score can meet the graduate language requirement.
+However, successful completion of IEP does not guarantee admissions to the graduate program.
 All other criteria must be met.

-- A financial statement indicating ability to finance study for the duration of the first year at Mississippi College.
-The applicant must also provide evidence of sufficient financial support for personal living expenses such as room and board, educational supplies, transportation and insurance.
+- 2. A financial statement indicating ability to finance study for the duration of the first year at Mississippi College.
+The applicant must also provide evidence of sufficient financial support for personal living expenses such as room and board, educational supplies, transportation and health insurance.
 Please contact the Office of Global Education to determine the current amount required. - 3.
 A \$50.00 non-refundable Application fee is required.
 This fee may be paid by bank draft, personal check, or money order, if the applicant is in the U.S. If the applicant is overseas he/she must pay by credit/debit card through Flywire (former Peer Transfer). - 4.
 Transcripts from all high school and college grades with literal translations into English are evaluated by the Office of Global Education.
 Students attempting to transfer credits received in secondary degrees or courses completed at universities outside the United States must request a Course-by-Course Report from a credential evaluation service.
 The services Mississippi College uses are: